GCdM/maidiyi2/PLAN.md

 - [x] 18: Save without formatting keybinding
   - [x] 18.1: `<C-S-s>` unless this conflicts with some existing behaviour

+- [ ] 19: Choose a markdown preview plugin

 ## To do